 - Hide menu

-Dr. Kambam is a board-certified physician, specializing in forensic, child and adolescent, and adult psychiatry, in private practice in Los Angeles.
-He is also an Assistant Clinical Professor in Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA and an Adjunct Professor at Pepperdine University’s Graduate School of Education and Psychology.
+Dr. Kambam is a physician, who is board certified in forensic, child and adolescent, and general psychiatry, as well as addiction medicine and is in private practice in Los Angeles.
+He is also an Assistant Clinical Professor in Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA and was formerly an Adjunct Professor at Pepperdine University’s Graduate School of Education and Psychology.
 Born and raised in Nashville, Dr. Kambam completed his undergraduate education at Emory University and earned his medical degree at the University of Tennessee, Memphis.
 Dr. Kambam completed residency training in general psychiatry at the University of Michigan Health System and subspecialty training in child and adolescent psychiatry at the UCLA Semel Institute.
 Dr. Kambam was then trained in forensic psychiatry by preeminent forensic psychiatrist Phillip J. Resnick, M.D., at Case Western Reserve University.
 Dr. Kambam has been involved in projects aimed at reducing stigma of, raising awareness about, and improving access to mental health care through media and technology.
 Some of his academic interests include the interface of media and mental health issues, professionalism and ethics in psychiatrists’ interactions with the media, and civil and criminal forensic psychiatry.
 Having a particular interest in teaching, Dr. Kambam has given numerous presentations at regional and national medical and popular culture conferences, and he has authored several articles and book chapters.
 Contact Dr. Kambam.